|(a) Purpose. The intent of this section is as follows.

 (2) Specific licenses require the submission of an

-application to the agency and the issuance of a licensing document
+application to the department and the issuance of a licensing document

-by the agency.
+by the department.
 The licensee is subject to all applicable portions

 of this chapter as well as any conditions or limitations specified

 in the licensing document.